AI Skills in the CEE: Codecool Empowers 5000 in Need

 We would like twice as many students to start studying with us in 2022 than in 2021.
 But we accept no compromise on quality, what’s more, we will further improve our courses and services, just like ourselves.

-Our Full-Stack Development Course is more than a bootcamp, and better than a university.
+We are more than a bootcamp, and better than a university.
 A one-year, comprehensive programming course with a job guarantee and post-payment options not only providing a wide and deep knowledge of software development, but also a real job at one of our corporate partners.
 We would like to make this offer to even more ambitious and committed career-changes in 2022, so we’re extending our job guarantee to the online version of our Full-Stack Development Course in every Codecool country.

 We can only be efficient and authentic at the same in what we do, if we are efficient and authentic ourselves.
-If all our colleagues truly believe in the mission, values and methodology of Codecool, and if they can also represent them and share them with others.
+If all our colleagues truly believe in the mission, values and education methodology of Codecool, and if they can also represent them and share them with others.
 The way to achieve this was different 6 years ago, when we were a young, promising start-up venture, and it is different today, when we are a mature, internationally present, and still dynamically growing scale-up company.

 To increase our flexibility and innovation power despite the sudden growth of our own organisation, too, we’ve started a comprehensive mid-management development programme.
 And to keep up with the demand for our corporate services, a dedicated professional team will be responsible for the development and delivery of our corporate training programs and internal academy solutions from 2022.